nootkan/classic-press-formspammertrap-plugin/README.txt

 - ❌ Other plugin upload folders

 **Backup Recommendation:**
-If you have important uploaded files, create a backup before deleting the plugin.
+If you have important uploaded files or want to keep form submission data, create a backup before deleting the plugin.
 The cleanup is thorough and permanent!

 == Support ==